Hirschsprung’s-associated enterocolitis (HAEC) is a complication of

 Talk with the doctor about the best treatment plan for your child.
 Treatment options include:

 - For serious cases, rectal irrigation and IV antibiotics are used.
 For rectal irrigation, a catheter will be gently pushed into the colon.
 Salt water will be pushed in through the catheter.
 It will slowly drain out.
-This allows gas and feces to come out of the rectum.
+This allows gas and stool to come out of the rectum.
 Rarely, surgery is required to treat HAEC.